NadaMarei/To-Do-App-NodeJS/README.md

 - Access to a MongoDB Atlas account.

 ## Installation
-1- Clone the repository to your local machine.
+1- Clone the repository to your local machine. <br>
-2- Run `npm install` to install the required dependencies.
+2- Run `npm install` to install the required dependencies.<br>
 3- Run `npm start` to start the server.